luigidifraia/easyflash-loader/README.md

 ## CRT image
 To create the CRT image, the tool `bin2efcrt` is used.
 This is invoked with a relative path, `../tools`: simply build this tool first and then come back to this example.\
-To test the cartridge in a *recent* version of [VICE Emulator](http://vice-emu.sourceforge.net), run `x64 -cartcrt loader.crt` or attach it using "File => Attach cartridge image... => CRT Image...".
+To test the cartridge in a *recent* version of [VICE Emulator](http://vice-emu.sourceforge.net), run `x64 -cartcrt tst_loader.crt` or attach it using "File => Attach cartridge image... => CRT Image...".
 You can also write it to your EasyFlash.

-## Loading under I/O directly
+## Loading under ROM and I/O directly
-The "load_under_io" folder provides *replacement* files for loading directly under I/O, which is discouraged as it involves quite some overhead (to backup/restore $01 and the I flag).
+The "load_under_io" folder provides *replacement* files for loading directly under ROM and I/O, which is discouraged as it involves quite some overhead (to backup/restore $01 and the I flag).

 ## Productions that use this loader
 This loader was used to put together my [EasyFlash version of Last Ninja 2](https://csdb.dk/release/?id=167043).